Women in World War II: Yugoslavia

 Yugoslavia was dissolved during the war, but the resistance units were active.
 The Communist Yugoslav National Liberation Movement claimed 6,000,000 civilian supporters; its two million women formed the Antifascist Front of Women (AFŽ), in which the revolutionary coexisted with the traditional.
 The AFŽ managed schools, hospitals and local governments.
 About 100,000 women served with 600,000 men in Tito's Yugoslav National Liberation Army.
 It stressed its dedication to women's rights and gender equality and used the imagery of traditional folklore heroines to attract and legitimize the partizanka.
 After the war, women were relegated to traditional gender roles, but Yugoslavia is unique as its historians paid extensive attention to women's roles in the resistance, until the country broke up in the 1990s.
 Then the memory of the female soldiers faded away.

+The Chetniks (Четници, [tʃɛ̂tniːtsi]; Četniki), formally the Chetnik Detachments of the Yugoslav Army, and also the Yugoslav Army in the Homeland (Југословенска војска у отаџбини; Jugoslovanska vojska v domovini) and the Ravna Gora Movement, was a Yugoslav royalist and Serbian nationalist movement and guerrilla force in Axis-occupied Yugoslavia.
+Although it was not a homogeneous movement, it was led by Draža Mihailović.
+While it was anti-Axis in its long-term goals and engaged in marginal resistance activities for limited periods, it also engaged in tactical or selective collaboration with Axis forces for almost all of the war.
+Chetnik policies barred women from performing significant roles.
+No women took part in fighting units and women were restricted to nursing and occasional intelligence work.
+The low status of female peasants in areas of Yugoslavia where Chetniks were strongest could have been utilized and advantageous in military, political, and psychological terms.
+The treatment of women was a fundamental difference between the Chetniks and Partisans and Chetnik propaganda disparaged the female role in the Partisans.
+Ruth Mitchell (c.
+1889–1969) was a reporter who was the only American woman to serve with the Chetniks.
+Fluent in German, she worked for the Chetniks as a spy and a courier for about a year.

 Axis and associated countries

 Finland

 Finnish women took part in defence: nursing, air raid signaling, rationing and hospitalization of the wounded.
 Their organization was called Lotta Svärd, named after the poem, where voluntary women took part in auxiliary work of the armed forces to help those fighting on the front.
 Lotta Svärd was one of the largest, if not the largest, voluntary group in World War II.